 Waynoka Rattlesnake Hunt Featured in

 The Hunt custom dates back to the 1940s when local farmers suffered from snakes attacking their livestock.
-Over time, this tradition ingrained so well that it became a whole festival.
+Over time, this tradition was ingrained so well that it became a whole festival.

 These days, Waynoka Saddle Club annually invites the bravest to hunt the Western Diamondback Rattlesnake.
-In the final ceremony, snakes are measured and weighed—all of the need to be alive.
+In the final ceremony, snakes are measured and weighed—all of them need to be alive.
 Winners are divided into three categories: the longest snake, the largest weight of all collected snakes, and those with the most buttons on the end of a rattler.